bgoonz/gists-revamp/by-extension/markdown/Web-Dev-Glossary (2).md

 **DROP-DOWN:** A drop-down can be one of two elements: A drop-down menu is a navigational menu that has sub-menus or categories below it.
-When clicked on, the sub menus “drop down” and are then visible to the user.
+When clicked on, the sub menus “drop down " and are then visible to the user.
 A drop-down field is found within a form on a website.
 It acts similar to a drop-down menu, but it requires the user to choose an option from multiple choices.